-ed and ben began her restoration in 1981. on a part-time basis, they replaced all of her steam-bent frames, floor timbers, the diagonal hull straps (with bronze - it was originally steel), and all of her planking. all of the work was done to the original specifications. andy giblin joined them in 1987 after a stint as captain of neith. in 1988, with the hull rebuilt and deck beams in place, then-owner allen pease suspended the project.
+SPARTAN is a 72' Herreshoff “New York Fifty” sloop, built in 1913.
+Ed and Ben began her restoration in 1981.
+On a part-time basis, they replaced all of her steam-bent frames, floor timbers, the diagonal hull straps (with bronze - it was originally steel), and all of her planking.
+All of the work was done to the original specifications.
+Andy giblin joined them in 1987 after a stint as captain of NEITH.
+In 1988, with the hull rebuilt and deck beams in place, then-owner Allen Pease suspended the project.

 - replaced all frames (steam-bent white oak)

 - developed mathematical techniques for predicting the springback of bent timbers (used in spartan’s reframing)

 - replaced all hull diagonal and belly straps (silicon bronze)

 - reintroduced herreshoff-style fin-neck bolts of silicon bronze (then out of production for many years)

 - complete replanking - single longleaf pine bottom and longleaf pine/douglas-fir over cypress double-planking in the topsides, with teak sheer strakes.